AntonyTan/Project-Management-App/README.md

-A demo can be found at https://todo-awt.herokuapp.com/
+An extension of my previous Todo-App that can be found https://todo-awt.herokuapp.com/

+Current work in progress can be found https://project-management-awt.herokuapp.com/

-A web app that allows users to log in, add, delete, edit, and complete tasks on a personal todo list.
-Created for users who wish to write down tasks to complete without installing an app and want a single registration process.
+A web app that allows users to log in, add, delete, edit, and complete tasks on a project management web app.
+Displays projects via a gannt chart.

 Created using the PERN stack.
 Uses Bcrypt and JWT for authentication and authorisation.

-Supports PC and Mobile screens.
+Currently only supports PC screens.